thrawn01/pull-tweets/README.md

 # Tweet Extraction Tool

 A Research tool for extracting tweets from X.com (Twitter) using the twikit library.
-This tool does not use the official API to access tweets and saves comprehensive tweet data to parquet files with intelligent rate limiting and memory-efficient processing.
+This tool saves tweet data to parquet files with intelligent rate limiting and memory-efficient processing.

 ## ✨ Features

 - **🔓 No API Keys Required**: Uses twikit to access X.com without official API credentials
-- **⚡ Lightning Fast**: Built with UV for ultra-fast dependency management and execution
 - **📅 Flexible Duration**: Extract tweets from any time period using natural language ("7 days", "1 month")
 - **💾 Memory Efficient**: Streams data in batches to handle large extractions without memory issues
 - **🔄 Auto-Resume**: Automatically saves progress and can resume interrupted extractions